sphinxteam/tramp/README.md

 **Warning** Currently the package does not support networkx 2.xx and will throw unexpected errors.
 We plan to upgrade to networkx 2.xx at some point.

-## ArXiv

-The package is presented in more details in the corresponding paper on [arXiv](https://github.com/sphinxteam/tramp/)

 ## Install

 To install the package, go to the folder where `setup.py` is located and run: